Romania's president says appoints finance minister Citu as PM-designate

 Citu must put together a cabinet within 10 days, and consequently will need to gain parliament’s vote of confidence.

 “I want to quickly unlock this deadlock, my nominee for prime minister is the finance minister.
-I do hope he’ll soon put together a cabinet lineup, governing programme and present it to legislators,” Iohannis told reporters.
-(Reporting by Radu Marinas Editing by Chris Reese)
+I do hope he’ll soon put together a cabinet lineup, governing program and present it to legislators,” Iohannis told reporters.